-CBC has 20 one-bedroom apartments next to the campus.
+CBC has 20 one-bedroom apartments adjacent to the campus.
 Each apartment is supplied with an electric stove, refrigerator, bed (twin), and dresser.
-End tables, kitchen table, two chairs and love seat may be offered if available.
+End tables, kitchen table, two chairs, and love seat may be offered if available.
 One unit is designed for students and/or their dependents with physical disabilities.
+Two single students of the same gender may share an apartment.